 Reemployment Trade Adjustment Assistance (RTAA).
 Payments you receive from a state agency under the RTAA must be included in your income.
 The state must send you Form 1099-G to advise you of the amount you should include in income.
-The amount should be reported on Schedule 1 (Form 1040), line 21, or Form 1040NR, line 21.
+The amount should be reported on Schedule 1 (Form 1040 or 1040-SR), line 8 or Form 1040-NR, line 21.

 Persons with disabilities.
 If you have a disability, include in income compensation you receive for services you perform unless the compensation is otherwise excluded.
 However, don't include in income the value of goods, services, and cash that you receive, not in return for your services, but for your training and rehabilitation because you have a disability.
-Excludable amounts include payments for transportation and attendant care, such as interpreter services for the deaf, reader services for the blind, and services to help individuals with an intellectual disability do their work.
+Excludable amounts include payments for transportation and attendant care, such as interpreter services to help individuals with an intellectual disability do their work.